-Pollution - fears about its effect on the ozone layer led to the Kyoto Protocol identify the different crimes that occur in the world.
+Pollution - fears about its effect on the ozone layer led to the Kyoto Protocol

-- ☐ The judiciary has many roles in preserving justice. - The judiciary plays a vital role in defending the Constitution and sustaining democracy. - ☐ The judiciary plays a vital role in upholding international norms and values.
+- D The judiciary has many roles in preserving justice. - The judiciary plays a vital role in defending the Constitution and sustaining democracy. - The judiciary plays a vital role in upholding international norms and values.